eastgenomics/trendyQC/README.md

 The env file should be named `.env` and placed at the root of the project.
 It should contain the following keys:

 ```
+# dnanexus token with access to all projects
 DNANEXUS_TOKEN=
+# trendyqc secret production key
 TRENDYQC_SECRET_KEY=
+# trendyqc settings module
 DJANGO_SETTINGS_MODULE=
+# trendyqc host
 HOST=
+# python path to add to the trendyqc container
 PYTHONPATH=
 ```